Scattering Networks on the Sphere for Scalable and Rotationally Equivariant Spherical CNNs: Wavelets on the Sphere

 \subsection{Exact and Efficient Computation}

 The scale-discretized wavelet transform of signals on the sphere can be computed exactly and efficiently by appealing to sampling theorems on the sphere \citep[e.g.][]{mcewen:fssht} (and rotation group for directional wavelets; \citealt{mcewen:so3}) and corresponding fast algorithms \citep{mcewen:2006:fcswt, mcewen:2013:waveletsxv, mcewen:s2let_spin}.
 By exploiting sampling theorems access to the underlying continuous signals is afforded and wavelet transforms can be computed in a manner that is theoretically exact, up to machine precision.
+We adopt the \code{s2let}\footnote{\url{www.s2let.org}} code implementing this scale-discretized wavelet transform on the sphere.
 For the axisymmetric wavelet transforms considered herein, the complexity of the wavelet transform scales as $\mathcal{O}(L^3)$.
 Further computational savings can be achieved by considering a \textit{multi-resolution} setting where wavelet coefficients for scale $\wscale$ are computed at the minimum resolution required to capture all information content, i.e.\ at $L=\dilparam^{j+1}$ \citep{leistedt:s2let_axisym}.
+We adopt the multi-resolution setting in our experiments since we found this does not markedly impact model equivariance or accuracy, while considerably reducing the computational time of wavelet transforms.